aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/shapes-text-frames/set-default-text-language-aspose-slides-java/_index.md

    // Create load options to specify the default text language.
    LoadOptions loadOptions = new LoadOptions();
-   loadOptions.setDefaultTextLanguage(\"en-US\");
+   loadOptions.setDefaultTextLanguage("en-US");
    ```

-   *Explanation*: Here, we create a `LoadOptions` object and set its default text language to \"en-US\" (U.S. English).
+   *Explanation*: Here, we create a `LoadOptions` object and set its default text language to "en-US" (U.S. English).
 This setting will apply to all text in the presentation.

 2. **Create Presentation with Custom Load Options**